MrPeanutButta/log2BGP/bigplgd/doc/api-reference.markdown

 >     >Thin web server (v1.3.1 codename Triple Espresso)
 >     >Maximum connections set to 1024
 >     >Listening on 0.0.0.0:4567, CTRL+C to stop

+or if installed from binary package.

+    sudo bigplg-api

 ### API Calls
 #### URL and Socket API Calls